-Yes, poplar is a good and affordable wood to build furniture with if you are looking for cheap and easy to work with.
+Yes, poplar is a good and affordable wood to build furniture with if you want something cheap and easy to work with.
 However, if you are producing high-end furniture, it is recommended that you only use poplar to support the surrounding table.

-No, poplar wood is not stronger than oak; however, it is much more flexible, allowing the wood to bend when flexed.
+No, poplar is not stronger than oak; however, it is much more flexible, allowing the wood to bend when flexed.
 Poplar is stronger than plywood.

-No, oak wood is okay with being varnished, stained, or waxed but will not look good when being painted.
+No, oak is okay with being stained, varnished, or waxed but will not look good when painted.
 However, the wood will not absorb the paint and can be sanded clean to reveal the wood underneath.